aws-samples/eks-workshop-v2/website/docs/aiml/deploy-monitor-genai-model/modeltraining.md

 ![upload nb](./assets/upload-nb.png)

+### Jupyter Notebook commands

+This code is a set of instructions for setting up and running a Dreambooth training script using the Hugging Face Diffusers library.
+Dreambooth is a technique for fine-tuning a pre-trained text-to-image model, like Stable Diffusion, to generate images of a specific subject or object.
+Here's a breakdown of what the code is doing:

 Follow the commands and run each commands in the notebook from the top

-### Jupyter Notebook commands

 ```file